nsmorabito/nsmorabito/README.md

 # 💫 About Me:
-Computer Science and Mathematics student at the University of Pennsylvania.<br>Focused on Data Science and Mathematics.<br>Founder and owner of NMRC - retail and wholesale rare coin distribution.<br><br>
+Computer Science and Mathematics student at the University of Pennsylvania.<br>Currently focused on computer visioin.<br>Founder and owner of NMRC - retail and wholesale acquisition of rare coins.<br><br>

 ## 🌐 Socials: